-I think it's important to understand this because there is a lot of potential benefits that can come from using biotin, especially as a thyroid patient.
+I think it’s important to understand this because there are a lot of potential benefits that can come from using biotin, especially for a thyroid patient.

 The amount of biotin that you are taking also plays an important role in whether or not you should avoid taking it prior to your lab tests.